 This allows you to reset the title and description of the page from within the block.
-The ability to do this is controlled by a block setting.

 Query

 This is the SQL query or stored procedure call (more on procedures below) for defining the data to be displayed.
 SQL is a standard reporting language used by most databases.
 There are plenty of resources online for learning its syntax.